georgedear/InterviewCode/README.md

 How to run:
 - Run the backend either command line/rider, ensure it's running on port 5233
+- Run npm i in the FE to install dependencies
 - Run the frontend command line

 ![me](https://github.com/georgedear/InterviewCode/blob/main/Recording%202026-04-25%20205837.gif)